Botslot/Flashcard_app/README.md

 ---

+▶️ How to Run
+Run the script with Python 3

+---

 ## 📌 Acknowledgement
 Developed as part of my **100 Days of Python Bootcamp** learning journey.
 This project helped me strengthen my Tkinter GUI and data-handling skills.